-WhatsApp groups are limited to only 100 people, so if you’re running a large company it’s impossible to communicate to large teams or departments.
+WhatsApp groups are limited to only 100 people, so if you’re running a large company it’s impossible to scale your internal communications company-wide.

 See what we mean by a lack of security?
-Even more, you can’t control who has access to group chats, whoever creates them does, so they’re difficult to manage.
-Plus, if your employees don’t want to share their private number with colleagues, then they won’t be able to join work chat groups on their mobile phones.
+Even more, you can’t control who has access to group chats (whoever creates them does, so they’re difficult to manage.
+Plus, if your employees don’t want to share their private numbers with colleagues, then they won’t be able to join work chat groups on their mobile phones.

 Additionally, if an employee leaves the company, there’s practically no quick way to remove them from the WhatsApp group, which means they’ll still have access to sensitive business information even after they’ve terminated employment.

 Why You Need a GDPR-Compliant Communication Tool